Comprehensive Exam: Literature, Language & Culture Emphasis

 These lists must be approved at least four weeks prior to the examination, though ideally reading lists should be prepared by the candidate gradually and more or less continuously as courses are completed and formalized the semester before the exam is to take place.

 In devising the lists in collaboration with the exam committee members, the student should observe the following:

-A. The list should consist of whole works, substantial parts of whole works, or groups of works, and collectively total at least 25-30 texts from a diversity of authors and/or genres.
+- The list should consist of whole works, substantial parts of whole works, or groups of works, and collectively total at least 25-30 texts from a diverse group of authors and/or genres.

 - Readings in Anglophone literatures and cultures offered by the Department of English or Writing Studies

 - Works in "language," including Linguistics, Media Studies, Rhetoric, Visual Rhetoric, and/or a language other than English, as well as the cultural contexts of those languages (e.g., cultural studies, history, philosophy, political science, or studies in non-Anglophone literatures cultures through the Department of Foreign Languages and Literatures).

 - Readings in culture from the disciplinary perspective of the required Related Field (that is, not English or Writing Studies)